 New Chapter in a Long Tradition: Samantha Parsons Leads the Casey Tibbs Riders

 A fresh chapter in Ramona’s equestrian tradition is unfolding in the San Diego Country Estates, where the sport of gymkhana continues to thrive under new leadership and a new name.
-This year, local rider and horsewoman Samantha Parsons stepped up as president of the newly formed Casey Tibs Riders and is carrying forward decades of community horsemanship and friendly competition.
+This year, local rider and horsewoman Samantha Parsons stepped up as president of the newly formed Casey Tibbs Riders and is carrying forward decades of community horsemanship and friendly competition.

 The board includes President Samantha Parsons, Vice President Tammi Johnson, Treasurer Christina Payne, and Sergeant-at-Arms Carla Padilla.
 “We call her our Switzerland vote,” says Parsons.
 “Padilla is our peacekeeper and makes sure things are running smoothly.”
 Carri Wilson is the events judge and verifies that the patterns are run correctly.

 Under Parsons’ leadership, the group continues to promote family fun, friendly competition, and strong community ties.
 Riders of all ages meet at the San Diego Country Estates Casey Tibbs arena, where competitors race around barrels, poles, and other patterns and challenge themselves in a timed event.
 Parsons adds that the team has two to three people recording times in case of a malfunction.
-They use an electronic timer, as well as a stopwatch and phone timer, and the times are entered into a computer and written down by hand to ensure accuracy.
+They use an electronic timer, as well as a stopwatch and a phone timer, and the times are entered into a computer and recorded by hand to ensure accuracy.

 “Everybody has been asking for more events,” says Parsons.
 “And we presented it.”
 She says it took them about three weeks to lock down the insurance for the shows, and they had to confirm the event dates with the Association.